 Required Application Materials

-- All required Graduate School documents, including Graduate School online application
+- All required Office of Graduate Studies documents, including Office of Graduate Studies online application

 - One uploaded copy of each college transcript where a degree was earned or is pending (official transcripts required upon admission)

 - Short essay explaining goals and expectations in graduate study, including the fields in which the student plans to specialize (upload to the online application)

 - Substantial writing sample, such as a final research paper from a course (upload to the online application)

 - 3 letters of recommendation (submission through the online application system strongly preferred, but postal mail submission directly to the department allowed)

 - Official GRE score report, recommended but not required